Andy Hedlund

-Andy Hedlund (born May 16, 1978, in Osseo, Minnesota) is an American former professional ice hockey defenseman.
-He played for the Trenton Titans, Binghamton Senators, Hershey Bears, Krefeld Pinguine, Adler Mannheim, DEG Metro Stars and EHC Black Wings Linz in his career.
+Andy Hedlund (born May 16, 1978, in Osseo, Minnesota) is an American former professional ice hockey player.
+He was a defenseman for the Trenton Titans, Binghamton Senators, Hershey Bears, Krefeld Pinguine, Adler Mannheim, DEG Metro Stars and EHC Black Wings Linz in his career.

 Hedlund began his career playing for the Fargo-Moorhead Ice Sharks of the United States Hockey League before moving onto Minnesota State University, Mankato, for college.
 Playing in three years for Minnesota State–Mankato, he totaled 15 goals and 18 assists in 111 games.
 Following college he was signed by the Ottawa Senators and was assigned to the Trenton Titans.
 He played in 15 games for the Titans for parts of two seasons, recording one goal and an assist before being called up to the Binghamton Senators.
 Hedlund played three seasons in Binghamton, recording seven goals and 39 assists in 214 games.
 After going unsigned by an NHL team, Hedlund signed with the Krefeld Penguins of Deutsche Eishockey Liga (DEL) in Germany.
 He spent one season with the Penguins, playing in 52 games and scoring a career-high 12 goals and 22 assists.
 In June 2006, Hedlund re-signed with Ottawa and played 56 games with Binghamton scoring six goals, adding 21 assists.
 Ottawa traded Hedlund to the Washington Capitals midway through the season where he joined the Capitals affiliate.
 He left the Capitals organization following the season and went back to Germany, playing two seasons for the DEG Metro Stars.